 If you are using fresh peas or frozen peas you can skip this step of soaking in water and adjust the cooking time, as the cooking time in pressure cooker mentioned here is for dry green peas.

 If you are using fresh or frozen peas you may also cook the peas directly in a pan instead of using the pressure cooker.
-If you like green peas recipes, also try this easy peas potato curry for chapathi and easy green peas masala for chapathi.

 So here is how you can make this easy and yummy matar paneer curry or peas paneer curry following this easy peas paneer curry recipe without tomato.